vfarcic/vfarcic.github.io/docker-swarm/docker-swarm.md

 99uura8n1tgjtjk4tqp49mszz   \_ go-demo.5  vfarcic/go-demo  node-3  Shutdown       Running about a minute ago
 ```

 As you can see, after a short period of time, Swarm rescheduled containers among healthy nodes (*node-1* and *node-2*) and changed the state of those that were running inside the failed node to *Shutdown*.
-If, your output still shows that some instances are running on the *node-3*, please wait for a few moments and repeat the `service ps` command.
+If your output still shows that some instances are running on the *node-3*, please wait for a few moments and repeat the `service ps` command.

 What Now?
 ---------